-The Adavu Project is funded by the West Midlands Police and Crime Commissioner, the Lloyds Foundation, the Church Urban Fund, Swire Trust, Aziz Foundation, Harry Payne Trust and individual donors and Churches.
+The Adavu Project is funded by the Lloyds Foundation, the Methodist Church (in Great Britain and Birmingham District), the Coronavirus Community Support Fund, distributed by The National Lottery Community Fund, and individual donors and Churches.

 We recognise the real need to work in partnership and collaboration with other partners.
 Below is a list of some of the many organisations we work with:

 - The Jericho Foundation offers paid employment and volunteering opportunities to survivors of Modern Slavery, together with a package of holistic support through the Equiano project.

 - Hope for Justice – a charity that identifies and rescues victims of modern slavery, then supports them and advocates on their behalf to help them live new lives in freedom.

 - Spring Housing provides high quality accommodation and support to, people who are homeless or at risk of homelessness, care leavers, Syrian refugees.

 - West Midlands Anti-Slavery Network which brings together a wide range of professional practitioners and policy makers in the field of modern slavery including key statutory and voluntary sector organisations.
 Website link: